zheeeng/Tuthub/LTCTHW/Awk2.md

 ## EXAMPLE 2

 You may have been tired with writing the awkward _AWK_ command lines, steering eyes toward script writing seems to be a smart choice.
-From manual page, we see such a synopsis:
+Open the manual page of _AWK_, we see such a synopsis:

 	awk [ -F fs ] [ -v var=value ] [ 'prog' | -f progfile ] [ file ...  ]